What is a Prospectus?

 Prospectus for a stock or bond issue

 When a company is issuing stocks or bonds, it publishes a prospectus to provide investors with all the information that they need to make an informed decision.
-The issuer provides both the preliminary and final prospectus.
+The issuer provides both a preliminary and a final prospectus.
 A preliminary prospectus is the initial offering document that provides details about the proposed transaction.
 The final prospectus is offered when the offering’s been finalized and is being offered to the public for subscription.

 Information in the final prospectus includes the number of shares issued, offering price, company’s financial data, risk factors, use of the proceeds, the dividend policy, and other relevant information.
-The information helps an investor make an informed decision on whether to invest in the company.
+This information helps an investor make an informed decision on whether to invest in the company.

 Prospectus for mutual funds

 A mutual fund prospectus is a legal disclosure document that the SEC requires mutual funds to file and make available to interested investors.
 The details provided in the document include the fund’s objectives, risks, performance, distribution policy, executive team, investment strategies, etc.

 A mutual fund may provide a summary prospectus, which is a few pages long and contains important information that investors require.
 It may also issue a statutory prospectus, which is long and extremely detailed, to provide investors with as much information as they may need to make a buying decision.
 Mutual funds are required to give investors the document after the purchase of shares.
 Investors can also access the information on the fund’s website.

 The following are the components of a prospectus: